learn-co-curriculum/java-mod-2-inner-classes/README.md

 time, with inner classes, they will be used for relationships that are exclusive to the outer class in such a way that the inner class could not even exist if it weren't for the outer class.
-But we also could have attached any of the access modifiers to the inner class if we wanted too instead.
+But we also could have attached any of the access modifiers to the inner class if we wanted to instead.

 ## Purpose of Inner Classes